 \subsubsection{DDIM Inversion}

-As widely recognized, the diffusion model functions as a decoder dependent on time $t$, denoted by $\epsilon_\theta(z_t, t)$.
+As widely recognized, the diffusion models act as time-dependent decoders, denoted by $\epsilon_\theta(z_t, t)$.
 These decoders iteratively refine the latent representation $z_t$ for $ t = 1, 2, ..., T $, beginning with an initial Gaussian noise latent $z_T$.
-Denoising diffusion implicit models (DDIMs)~\cite{song2020denoising} generate images in a deterministic and approximately invertible fashion.
-By reversing the DDIM sampling process, DDIM inversion derives an initial noise latent $z_T$ from a real image which can then be denoised back to the original image approximately.
-This method is widely used in image editing and image-to-image translation~\cite{tumanyan2023plug, parmar2023zero, mokady2023null, hertz2022prompt}.
-By generating images from noise obtained through DDIM inversion, these methods preserve features of the reference image while adding guidance for editing purposes.
+Denoising diffusion implicit models (DDIMs)~\cite{song2020denoising} enable deterministic and approximately invertible image generation.
+By reversing the DDIM sampling process, one can perform DDIM inversion to obtain the initial noise latent $z_T$ from a real image, which can then be denoised to reconstruct the original image.
+This inversion technique has been widely adopted in image editing and image-to-image translation tasks~\cite{tumanyan2023plug, parmar2023zero, mokady2023null, hertz2022prompt}.
+By generating from the noise latent obtained via DDIM inversion, these methods preserve key features of a reference image while enabling additional guidance for editing purposes.